Ezs377/Programming-notes/Python.md

 ### String formatting:
 There's a lot of functions available within Python that lets you manipulate strings and how they are presented/printed out.
 I'm not going to bother because most of these aren't exactly useful.
 Although, the trickiest issue you'll come across is how to print a variable within a string, without splitting up the string.
 For example, `print ("Hello there ", name, " you have", value, "$ left in your bank account").
 This string outputs as `Hello there Mike you have 5 $ left in your bank account`.
 Obviously it's not exactly neat, both the code and the output.
+Using `+` instead of `,` will join two sets of strings together without a space, and is the simplest and easiest way to join strings.
+There are also stirng methods you can use, or string formatting.

 ## Useful notes:
 - `enumerate()` is apparently very useful to replace counters.